bmw-tech/dart_apitool/readme/change_codes.md

 Platform got added.
 This is a breaking change.

 ### [CPI02](#CPI02) iOS platform removed
 Platform got removed.
-This is a non-breaking change.
+This is a breaking change.

 ### [CPI03](#CPI03) iOS platform constraint changed
 The version of the iOS platform constraint changed.
 This is a breaking change if the new constraint is stricter than the old one.